mailtutan/mailtutan/README.md

 - Provides a web interface and REST API to view the list of emails.
 - Basic HTTP Authentication on web interface and REST API ( rfc7617 )
 - Supports multiple client connections simultaneously.
+- Supports encryption on transit (TLS) on SMTP
 - Supports real-time updates using WebSockets for the web interface.
 - Lightweight and efficient implementation in Rust.
 The docker image on docker hub is < 2MB.
 - Multiple storage options: Memory ( default ), Maildir ( in file )